 Zoom is one of the most innovative video meeting and conference-room apps.
-It gets special mention here for its addition of “driving mode,” which may actually save on car repair bills.
+It gets a special mention here for its addition of “driving mode,” which may actually save on car repair bills.

 Podcasting keeps getting better.
 Take advantage of the booming audio renaissance with this robust platform for podcasts.
-It has one of the most user-friendly interfaces for an app of its kind, allowing for better discovery and a more engaged listening experience.
+It has one of the most user-friendly interfaces for an app of its kind, allowing for better discovery and a more engaging listening experience.

 If you use music as a tool to relax, to focus, or to get things done, this unusual audio app may be the one you’ve been waiting for.
 With settings for “deep work,” meditation, sleep, and more, it lets you choose the state of mind you want and selects music tracks to match.
 It began as a cult favorite among coders, and now the secret is out.